mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Default**: `auto`
 - **Dynamic**: Yes

-This parameter controls the number of worker threads that are handling the events coming from the kernel.
+This parameter controls the number of worker threads that are routing client traffic.
 The default is `auto` which uses as many threads as there are CPU cores.
 MaxScale versions older than 6 used one thread by default.